pedrolfernandez/pylytics/README.md

 ![inputcsv](https://user-images.githubusercontent.com/26331744/30849616-32fa1cd2-a2a3-11e7-8018-2602cc883306.png)

-We can define a report to extract the number of calls and total spoken minutes, per minute, for the calls destinated to UK.
+We can define a report to extract the number of calls and total spoken minutes, per minute, for the calls destinated to the UK.
 The output report would look as follows:

 ![generatedreport](https://user-images.githubusercontent.com/26331744/30849615-32a8a352-a2a3-11e7-818d-6a27f46d9daf.png)

-The related config to achieve the above purpose is very straighforward, see below.
-As we can see many different kind of reports can be defined to reach our analysis goals.
+The related config to achieve the above purpose is very straightforward, see below.
+As we can see many different kinds of reports can be defined to reach our analysis goals.

 ```
 # INPUT PROCESSING